Better web. Better world.

 The idea

 Boathouse created a full-spectrum marketing campaign charged with starting a movement by bringing the damage social media inflicts on people and society into much sharper relief.
 We shared the real experiences of people, like the mothers of kids who died because of social media.
 In paid and owned media we placed a steady stream of stories and facts that, once seen, could not be unseen.
-We worked strategically with press and opinion leaders to establish Project Liberty Action Network as the leader in the fight, and the movement’s founder as a leading thinker on the subject.
+We worked strategically with press and opinion leaders to establish Project Liberty as the leader in the fight, and the movement’s founder as a leading thinker on the subject.
 Broadcast, digital, and social work drove constituents to contact their senators and legislators to demand action.